mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 He confirmed that I wasn't imagining the drop in quality.
 They were busy with their larger clients, so they were squeezing my project into the gaps, but the designers probably aren't as focused as they were when we started.

 I said I understood I was a small client to them.
 I was willing to wait a few weeks until their other work slowed down.
 We both agreed that there were probably only 10-15 hours of design work left.
-I just wanted them to be high-quality October hours and not the harried, squeeze-in-whatever time I saw in December and January.
+I just wanted them to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.

 "We'll definitely finish your project.
 I just don't know when we'll have the hours," the CEO told me.
 I asked if it would be done by March, and he said he wasn't sure.